SpiNNakerManchester/sPyNNaker/interdimensional_compatibility.md

 is a one-to-one value.
 For a n-dimensional target though, the splitting is again more complicated, but again can be calculated so that the final indices in the row are those of neurons on the local core with no further calculation required when the key is received.
+Note that the values generated here are generally done per target core, so the calculation can leverage on that a bit more.

 #### To `row index` from `pre-neuron index`
 `full_size[n]`: The full size of the Population in the n'th dimension